MrDSGC/Instagram-Clone/questions.md

 *STYLING*

 *FUCTIONAL*

-CANT REMOVE LIKES - this.state.liked is not changing after componentDidMount?

 **ANSWERED**

 **TO DO**

-how to make it auto select the text on double click - use this.select()

-holding down keys does not re-register keystroke? -change onChange to onKeypress Likes backend

-add like functionality to photos half done

-random console log bugs check dropzone docs

 **DONE TODAY**

+**BUG LIST**

+*MAJOR*
+-  likes not updating properly in photo.jsx state
+  +  0 likes until go to another photo with more than 0 likes and state is persisted between photos
+  + 1 less like upon opening

+*MINOR*

+- likes not updating in photo_index.jsx state

+- holding down keys does not re-register keystroke?
+  + use this.select()

+- how to make it auto select the text on double click
+  + change onChange to onKeypress

+- random console log bugs with dropzone
+  + check dropzone docs

+- cant scroll through show photos via left and right buttons